bionomics/bionomics/venue/index.md

 ## Registration

-Registration will open from January 2017 till March 2017.
+Registration will remain open from **January 2017** till March 2017.

 Participants are requested to register for short-talks (30 mins) with the following information